frosit/Ryzentosh/README.md

 > This is a work in progress, though functional, be careful.
 > Booting into windows through the opencore UEFI show your motherboard to be a MacPro motherboard which invalidates your windows license.

+For the most part, it's about following this guide [OpenCore Install Guide - AMD zen](https://dortania.github.io/OpenCore-Install-Guide/AMD/zen.html)

+below is a list of repo's I used:

 __Used repos__

 * [OpenCore Install Guide](https://github.com/dortania/OpenCore-Install-Guide)